davechallis/ocypod/docs/index.md

 # Ocypod

 Ocypod is a language-agnostic, Redis-backed job queue server with an easy to use HTTP interface.
 Its focus is on handling and monitoring long running jobs.

 ## Features

+* simple setup - only requirement is Redis
-* language agnostic - uses HTTP/JSON protocol, clients/workers can be implemented in any language
+* language agnostic - uses HTTP/JSON protocol, clients/workers can be
+  implemented in any language
 * long running jobs - handle jobs that may be running for hours/days, detect failure early using heartbeats
 * simple HTTP interface - no complex binary protocols or client/worker logic
 * flexible job metadata - allows for different patterns of use (e.g. progress tracking, partial results, etc.)
 * job inspection - check the status of any jobs submitted to the system
-* tagged jobs - custom tags allow easy grouping and searching of related jobs
+* tagging - custom tags allow easy grouping and searching of related jobs
 * automatic retries - re-queue jobs on failure or timeout

 ## Installation